Simran-Kaur1996/Host_a_Dynamic_Web_App_on_AWS/README.md

 # Dynamic Website Hosting on AWS
-Showcase of Cloud Infrastructure, Automation, Scalability, and Security This project demonstrates the deployment and hosting of a dynamic website on Amazon Web Services (AWS), utilizing a robust, scalable, and highly available architecture.
+This project demonstrates the deployment and hosting of a dynamic website on Amazon Web Services (AWS), utilizing a robust, scalable, and highly available architecture.
 It highlights key aspects of cloud infrastructure, automation, security, and performance management.

 ![Project Diagram](project.png)